Decidable By Construction: Design-Time Verification for Trustworthy AI: Consequences of the Composition

 The state of the art in domain-aware inference is advancing quickly, with techniques from retrieval-augmented generation to structured tool use to learned routing each narrowing the gap between parametric knowledge and deployment requirements.
 The most common starting point remains context window augmentation, where retrieved text is appended to the prompt and conditioned on as additional input.
 This has proven effective, but the retrieval itself is untyped: the retrieved content carries no dimensional annotation, no grade structure, and no formal relationship to the consuming computation.

-The framework addresses this through a progression in recurrent architecture.
-The Hierarchical Reasoning Model (HRM)~\citep{hrm2025} demonstrates that interdependent recurrent modules operating at multiple timescales can achieve significant computational depth with training stability, reaching near-perfect performance on complex reasoning tasks with minimal data.
-A Resonant Recurrent Model (RRM) extends this principle with dynamic coupling across temporal levels, but remains closed to external state.
-The porous RRM opens the recurrent loop at designated consultation steps, allowing the model to emit typed queries and integrate structured responses from domain-specific Adaptive Domain Models.
+The framework proposes a conceptual progression in recurrent architecture.
+The Hierarchical Reasoning Model (HRM)~\cite{hrm2025} is the existing anchor: interdependent recurrent modules operating at multiple timescales, achieving significant computational depth with training stability, reaching near-perfect performance on complex reasoning tasks with minimal data.
+HRM's contribution is training stability across hierarchical recurrence; its temporal levels are coordinated but their coupling is fixed at training time.
+What follows extends HRM conceptually; none of the extensions have been implemented or evaluated, and the engineering work to build, train, and assess them is future work.

+A Recurrent Reasoning Model (RRM) is the proposed conceptual extension of HRM.
+The intended distinction is that HRM determines the relationship among timescales during training and holds it constant, whereas an RRM would introduce dynamic coupling such that temporal levels influence each other's state evolution during inference, allowing the coupling to adapt to the current reasoning trajectory.
+The name identifies the function (iterative reasoning via recurrence) and the proposed architectural change (dynamic, inference-time coupling that HRM does not express).
+As described, the RRM remains closed to external state: the recurrent loop has no typed consultation boundary, and every inference step would draw from the model's parametric knowledge.
+The RRM is a design on the drawing board; it is specified at the level needed to motivate the porous extension and is not a trained or benchmarked system.

+The porous RRM is a further conceptual extension that opens this closed loop at designated consultation steps, allowing the model to emit typed queries and integrate structured responses from domain-specific Adaptive Domain Models.
+The progression is therefore HRM (stable hierarchical recurrence, realized in the literature) to RRM (dynamic hierarchical recurrence, closed; proposed here) to porous RRM (dynamic hierarchical recurrence, selectively open through a typed protocol; proposed here).
+Each step adds a specific capability; the porous variant is well-defined only once the closed variant has been stated.
+The coherence criterion given in Equation~\ref{eq:coherence} is a design specification for how a porous RRM would govern its consultation events, not a measurement from a running system.
+Implementation, training, and empirical validation of the RRM and porous RRM are explicit items of future work, developed further in the Scope and Limitations and Conclusion sections.

 The term ``porous'' is deliberate: the module boundary is selectively permeable, admitting only consultations that satisfy typed constraints.
 At each consultation point, a query projection produces a dimensionally typed request.
 The responding domain model returns a structured fact through the BARE protocol (implemented by BAREWire), where every field carries verifiable type information: value (b-posit, exact accumulation), dimension ($\mathbb{Z}^n$ exponent vector, verified by Gaussian elimination), confidence (posterior interval, verified by range analysis), and certificate (PHG hyperedge hash, verified by Z3 satisfiability).
 The response enters the recurrence through typed injection that preserves dimensional and grade structure without re-encoding through the standard tokenization-embedding-attention pipeline.
 A response that fails any typed check is rejected before it can influence the model's state.